jgeraigery/continuous-delivery-java-6565sdk/README.md

 If you are having difficulties using this SDK or have a question about the IBM Cloud services, please ask a question at
 [Stack Overflow](http://stackoverflow.com/questions/ask?tags=ibm-cloud).
+Alternatively, you can reach out to the IBM Cloud Continuous Delivery development team by joining us on [Slack](https://ic-devops-slack-invite.us-south.devops.cloud.ibm.com/).

 ## Issues